Biorefining of bark in biochemical conversion and in forest-industrial processes

 Bark is an underutilized residual stream from pulp and saw mills and its utilization in biochemical conversion is not well investigated.

-This project will address the technical and economic potential of separate biorefining of fresh bark through innovative pre-processing technology and green extraction.
+In this project, the technical and economic potential of separate biorefining of fresh bark through innovative pre-processing technology and green extraction has been examined.
 The project covers the predominant bark varieties in Sweden, i.e., bark from spruce, pine and birch.
-Preliminary experiments indicate that high extraction yields can be obtained and with that also new products, such as bark-based fatty and resin acids and polyphenols.

 Better use of bark has potential to provide more liquid biofuel without increased withdrawal of forest resources, new products, and improved biochemical conversion.